 - Includes two 1.25 inch Sirius Plossl eyepieces, 6×30 finder scope, 1.25inch rack, and pinion focuser, tripod accessory tray, collimation cap, Starry Night astronomy software, and more…

 This telescope is the best one from Orion Company.
-It has also good features for planet and galaxy view.
+It has also good features for the planet and galaxy view.

 7. Orion 8945 SkyQuest XT8 Classic Dobsonian Telescope